01 of 06

 02 of 06

-Before you begin your dog's nail trim, be sure you have the right equipment.
-First and foremost, you must choose your nail trimmers.
 There are a few styles of nail trimmers available.
 The right choice depends on the size of your dog's nails and your own preference.
-These are the main types of nail trimmers available on the market today:

-Pliers style: These trimmers are often the preferred choice among professionals.
-Pliers style trimmers work in a similar manner to the scissors style trimmers, but with more force.
+Pliers style: Pliers style trimmers work in a similar manner to the scissors style trimmers, but with more force.
 They are spring-loaded and the mechanism resembles garden pruners.
-The small/medium size is great for small and medium size nails.
+The small/medium size is great for small and medium-size nails.
 The large size typically works well on all nail sizes except the very small ones (they can leave the ends of small nails frayed).
 These are easy to use and tend to stay sharp for a long time.
-The blades, however, are not replaceable and can eventually dull (though it usually takes years).
+The blades, however, are not replaceable and can eventually dull.
 Buy on Amazon

 Other Nail-Trimming Equipment

 Styptic Powder: If you cut the nail too short, it will bleed.
-Even when you do your best to avoid this, it can happen from time to time.
 The bleeding will eventually stop if pressure is applied, but it can be hard to hold your dog's paw still for several minutes.
 Styptic powder can stop the bleeding very quickly and it fairly easy to apply.
 A common brand name is "Kwik Stop" Buy on Amazon

 Metal Hand File or Power Rotary Tool: If your dog will tolerate it, you can use one of these tools to smooth the rough edges after the nail is trimmed.
-Many professionals prefer to skip the nail trim altogether and use a power rotary tool exclusively (like a Dremel or the Peticure).
-Because of the sound and vibrations associated with the power tools, you must gradually introduce the tool, allowing your dog get used to it before using it on the nails.
-This can take days to weeks depending on your dog.
 Buy on AmazonContinue to 3 of 6 below.

 03 of 06